fusterma/JUAS2024B/installation_guide.md

 JupyterLab is a user-friendly environment to work with Python.
 You can find an overview on JupyterLab [here](https://jupyterlab.readthedocs.io/en/stable/).

-> If you already have your favorite Python distribution installed on your laptop, including JupyterLab, you might want to skip the [installation](#installation) and jump to [launch Jupyter Lab](#Launch-jupyter) and test that everything works downloading and executing [this Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb).
+> If you already have your favorite Python distribution installed on your laptop, including JupyterLab, you might want to skip the [installation](#installation) and jump to [launch Jupyter Lab](#Launch-jupyter) and test that everything works downloading and executing [this Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb) (in order to run all the examples you need also to download [MyFirstExample.madx](PythonBasicTutorial/MyFirst Example.madx) and [TutorialLibraryOfFunctions.py](PythonBasicTutorial/TutorialLibraryOfFunctions.py)).

 ## Installation